 The Optoma HD143X printer is an affordable alternative to a projector.
 If you’re not quite sold on this projector for your home, take a look at our Optoma HD142X review or our Optoma HZ39HDR review.
 Its cost is not too much for what it offers, so you’ll get a lot of value from it if you decide to purchase it.

 The Optoma HD143X is marketed as one for home entertainment, and its price point also reflects the same.
-It comes with a brightness of 3000 lumens, making it bright enough even for rooms that have a considerable amount of ambient light in them.
+Compare this projector with our Mitsubishi HC 7800D DLP projector review if you’re not sure you’re making the right choice.
+The Optoma comes with a brightness of 3000 lumens, making it bright enough even for rooms with a considerable amount of ambient light.
 The projector’s lamp life is also quite impressive at close to 15,000 hours, placing it in the list of the best projectors you can get.

 Also why not check out: